 Once again, we are the Deposit Protection Fund of Uganda (DPF), a government agency that provides protection to…

-On behalf of the Board of Directors of the Deposit Protection Fund of Uganda (DPF), I am pleased to release the Fund’s Integrated Annual Report June 30, 2023.
-This is the maiden integrated report which presents, among others, the audited financial statements and a report of the operations of the Fund.
 The report was submitted to the Minister of Finance, Planning and Economic Development within the stipulated statutory period in accordance with the provisions of Section 111D of the Financial Institutions Act, 2004 as amended.
 The Auditor General issued an unqualified opinion on the Fund’s financial statements, indicating that the financial statements were presented fairly in all material respects.

 Dr. Julia Clare Olima Oyet (Mrs.)